 From the outset, we have designed all of our ships thoughtfully to reduce their fuel consumption, carbon footprint and overall environmental impact.
 Our Longships are one of the first cruise vessels to be voluntarily certified with the Green Award and are also certified with the European ISO 14001 Environmental Management practices.
 Our ocean ships, with their sleek hull design and closed-loop scrubbers that allow us to use more cost-efficient fuel, exceed the current requirements of the International Maritime Organization ("IMO") Energy Efficiency Design Index ("EEDI") by approximately 25%, and will exceed the 2025 EEDI requirements by almost 20%.
 Our expedition ships set a new standard for responsible travel by exceeding the current requirements of the EEDI by nearly 38%.
-Due to the design choices across our fleet, our fuel costs represented only 3.7% of our total revenue for the year ended December 31, 2023, favorably positioning us if fuel prices increase or regulations require the use of more expensive fuel types.
+Due to the design choices across our fleet, our fuel costs represented only 5.7% of our Adjusted Gross Margin for the year ended December 31, 2023, favorably positioning us if fuel prices increase or regulations require the use of more expensive fuel types.
 With only minor modifications, the engines of our Longships, ocean ships, and expedition ships can also operate on hydrotreated vegetable oil ("HVO") renewable diesel, which could reduce greenhouse gases by up to 90% over the fuel's life cycle compared to diesel.

-Looking forward, our next generation of ocean ships, beginning with Ship XIII to be delivered in 2026, will be our most environmentally friendly ships with hydrogen fuel cells on board.
-We have made the principled decision not to invest in liquid natural gas ("LNG"), which is composed almost exclusively of methane, a greenhouse gas with a global warming potential more than 80 times (over a 20-year period) or 28 times (over a 100-year period) that of carbon dioxide.
-Instead, we believe onboard hydrogen fuel cells will allow us to meet future environmental regulations on fuel consumption and operate at zero-emission in the Norwegian Fjords and other sensitive environments.
-While we plan to continue to use traditional fuel to operate our standard itineraries in the near term, our ocean ships are well-positioned to increase their use of hydrogen as the supply chain improves.
+Looking forward, we are working to make our next generation of ocean ships even more environmentally friendly.
+We have made the principled decision not to invest in liquid natural gas ("LNG"), which is composed almost exclusively of methane, a greenhouse gas with a global warming potential more than 80 times (over a

+20-year period) or 28 times (over a 100-year period) that of carbon dioxide.
+Instead, we are working on a project for a partial hybrid propulsion system based on liquid hydrogen and fuel cells, which could allow us to operate at zero-emission in the Norwegian Fjords and other sensitive environments.